-The National Cancer Insitute estimates that more than 231,000 people will be diagnosed with breast cancer in 2015.
+The National Cancer Insitute estimates that more than 231,000 people were diagnosed with breast cancer in 2015.
 Many of these patients will be treated with some form of chemotherapy.
 At Rational Therapeutics, we know that selecting the right therapy can mean the difference between life and death.

 "...Kathy Leach felt a lump in her right breast.
 After seeking medical advice, a biopsy was performed and her worst fears were confirmed.
 Kathy, a 45-year-old mother of three, had aggressive breast cancer.
 After surgery, the prognosis worsened—she had metastatic disease with documented involvement of the liver.
 Having known of the work of Robert Nagourney, MD, director of Rational Therapeutics, Kathy asked her physicians in Cincinnati to send a sample of her cancer to the California-based laboratory."